aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/converting-to-fixed-page-format/specify-layout-options/_index.md

 url: /cpp/specify-layout-options/
 ---

-Aspose.Words allows you to create output documents with various layouts, depending on the parameters specified in the [LayoutOptions](https://apireference.aspose.com/words/cpp/class/aspose.words.layout.layout_options) property of the **Document**.
+Aspose.Words enables you to create output documents with various layouts, depending on the parameters specified in the [LayoutOptions](https://apireference.aspose.com/words/cpp/class/aspose.words.layout.layout_options) property of the **Document**.
 This property resembles some of the Microsoft Word user interface menu options described in this article.

 For a complete list of parameters such as [ContinuousSectionPageNumberingRestart](https://apireference.aspose.com/words/cpp/class/aspose.words.layout.layout_options#get_continuoussectionpagenumberingrestart_const) to calculate page numbers in a continuous section that restarts page numbering, or [IgnorePrinterMetrics](https://apireference.aspose.com/words/cpp/class/aspose.words.layout.layout_options#get_ignoreprintermetrics_const) to ignore the "Use printer metrics to lay out document" compatibility option, see the [LayoutOptions](https://apireference.aspose.com/words/cpp/class/aspose.words.layout.layout_options) class page.